Izabela18/301-Days-Of-Code/log.md

 ### Day 10: [08/12/2018]

 **Today's Progress:**
-->Done with Woocommerce plugins labboration found on <a href= "https://github.com/Izabela18/woocommerce-plugins" Github></a>
+->Done with Woocommerce plugins labboration found on <a href = "https://github.com/Izabela18/woocommerce-plugins"> Github></a>

 **Today's Progress:**
 ->Satisfied that finished however could not find solution how to get the value of checked checkbox in Woocommerce admin